Somebody to Love (Justin Bieber song): Background

 We're bringing Justin into the world of dance on this one, giving Justin the chance to integrate to different styles of dance.
 So we kind of kept it simple with the art direction, just real graphic and really highlighting the dance.
 No big story lines, no crowds of people, just real clean.

 A preview of the video was posted on AOL's PopEater.com, and subsequently on Bieber's VEVO channel, including behind the scenes clips of Bieber with the dancers, and highlights of the video with Usher and in front of a green screen.
 Bieber said, "It's really awesome to be able to work with professional dancers, you know, people that were in, like, ABDC, and also got an approval from choreographer Jamaica, who said Bieber was "killing it" and that she didn't have to give him any corrections.
 It made its premiere during the June 17, 2010 results show of the seventh season of So You Think You Can Dance, and was introduced by Usher after his performance of "OMG".
-It later premiered that night on VEVO and on June 18, 2010, on 20/20at the end of their show.
+It later premiered that night on VEVO and on June 18, 2010, on 20/20 at the end of their show.
 The video features dance crews including, America's Best Dance Crew season 5 winners Poreotics, and Season 3's runner up Beat Freaks, as well as The Syrenz, LXD, Medea Sirkas, solo acts Simrin Player and Bboy Fly, and other dancers and crews.
 Singer/actress and model Katerina Graham makes a cameo in a scene with Poreotics.
 Bieber's best friend Ryan Butler, who appeared in the "One Time" video, also appears alongside Bieber, wearing a T-shirt advertising his Twitter account.
 According to Tamar Antai of MTV News the video "makes vague allusions" to clips for Busta Rhymes' "Pass the Courvoisier, Part II" and Chris Brown's "Wall to Wall".
 A backpack choreography scene with LXD recalls Usher's 1997 video for "You Make Me Wanna".